 This print embodies just about everything I love about 3D printing: it’s easy to do and it doesn’t need any rafts or supports, so there’s no cleanup afterwards.
 You can do it on a basic single extruder printer.
 Most importantly, if you’re going to print something... why not a rad SketchUp logo!

-To make this print really easy for anyone to do, I’ve put together some instructions that you can find here:
+To make this print really easy for anyone to do, I’ve put together some instructions below:

 If you do print one, we’d love to see your “makes” here on our Thingiverse page.